 Superradiant quantum phase transitions are a common occurrence in quantum optics, occurring when a group of two-level systems (usual atoms) interacts with a single quantum state oscillator with a harmonic component (electromagnetic field).
 The superradiant phase is defined by a large number of excitations (photons) in the medium.

-Ground condition with a twofold degeneration.
-Consider the Dicke model to see how the metrology approach makes use of the superradiant phase transition.
+We can consider the Dicke model to see how the metrology approach makes use of the superradiant phase transition.
 This well-liked design is known that the interaction of N two-level particles with a single-mode field exhibits a phase transition from superradiant to non-radiant.

 The spectrum, including the critical ground state and consequently the quantum Fisher information, may be calculated analytically using this effective model.